Tom Clancy's Splinter Cell: Tom Clancy's Splinter Cell: Conviction (2009)

-Conviction, is the tie-in novel to the game with the same name.
+Conviction is the tie-in novel to the game with the same name.
 It was published on November 3, 2009, and was written by Peter Telep under the name David Michaels.
 It was published by Berkley Books, under Penguin Group.
 The book follows Sam Fisher after the killing of Lambert.
-Fisher is on the run and has 'gone rogue.'
-He is being chased by a team of rookie Splinter Cells led by Ben Hansen.
-Tales of treason and betrayal are being heard about Sam throughout the underworld.
-He will not let Lambert die in vain as he travels around the world untangling intricate plots of murder, espionage, and international arms dealers.
+Fisher is on the run and has "gone rogue," as he is believed to be a treasonous agent.
+He is chased by a team of rookie Splinter Cells led by Ben Hansen.

 Tom Clancy's Splinter Cell: Endgame (2009)

-Endgame is the second "half" of the Conviction novel.
-The plot runs parallel to the Conviction novel, but from the point of view of Fisher's antagonists; which begins as he tries to track down a Doppelgänger factory conspiracy.
-It was published on December 1, 2009.
+Endgame, published on December 1, 2009, is the counterpart to the Conviction novel.
+The plot runs parallel to the Conviction novel, but from the point of view of Fisher's antagonists.
 The story is told from the perspective of Ben Hansen and the rest of the team pursuing Fisher.
-The events reveal a plot of international intrigue.

 Tom Clancy's Splinter Cell Blacklist: Aftermath (2013)

 Published in October 2013, this tie-in novel takes place after the events of the video game Tom Clancy's Splinter Cell: Blacklist.

-"Eccentric billionaire Igor Kasperov owns one of the most influential and successful anti-virus software companies in the world.
-But when the Kremlin orders him to unleash a catastrophic computer virus against the United States, he is forced to flee for his life.
-Sam Fisher and Fourth Echelon are charged with finding Kasperov and presenting the American president’s offer for political asylum.
-Because there are others looking for Kasperov.
-And the only thing they will offer him is a swift death."
+It involves Fisher and Fourth Echelon finding and rescuing a Russian billionaire who disobeyed orders from the Kremlin to release a computer virus against the United States.
 Aftermath is written by Peter Telep and the first in the series to be authored without the use of the David Michaels pseudonym.

 Tom Clancy's Splinter Cell: Firewall (2022)

 Firewall was released on March 1 for Kindle and on March 15 for paperback.
-It was written by James Swallow and will feature Sam Fisher's daughter, Sarah, working alongside her father.
-The plot finds Fisher facing off against an assassin from his past and a sinister threat to global security - a powerful cyberwarfare technology known as Gordian Sword, capable of cutting through any firewall in existence, to be auctioned off to the highest bidder in a rogue’s gallery of terrorists, criminals and renegade states.
+It was written by James Swallow and features Sam Fisher's daughter, Sarah, working alongside her father.
+The plot involves Fisher dealing with a cyberwarfare technology known as "Gordian Sword" which is capable of defeating any firewall and will be auctioned to the highest bidder regardless of their motives for using it.
+Fisher must stop the technology being used or sold before it falls into the hands of terrorists, criminals, or rogue states.
+The book won the Scribe Award for Best Original Novel.

+Tom Clancy's Splinter Cell: Dragonfire (2023)

+Dragonfire was released on January 24 for Kindle and on the same day for paperback.
+It was written by James Swallow and it features Sam Fisher's daughter, Sarah, working alongside her father and Isaac Briggs.
+The plot involves Fisher working behind enemy lines in North Korea while his daughter searches for him all the while trying to expose the sinister scheme of the conspirators known as The Dragons.